-2021 has been a big year in APIs.
-Here at Stoplight, we had the opportunity to gather perspectives throughout the year from fascinating people in our company, customers who use the Stoplight Platform, and professionals from across the API industry.
+2021 has been a big year in APIs industry.
+Here at Stoplight, we had the opportunity to gather perspectives throughout the year from fascinating people in our company, customers who use the Stoplight Platform, and professionals from across the API thought industry.
 Beyond the clear proliferation of APIs (especially evident in a pandemic-impacted world), we learned how good APIs and great API programs can transform business from the ground up.
-As we look into the year ahead, here are 10 trends shaping the future of APIs.
+As we look into the year ahead, here are 10 trends shaping the future of APIs and the API management market trends.

 1. If Software is Eating the World, APIs are the Teeth